priyaraj7/curriculum/projects/eventonica-react/eventonica-express-backend.md

 app.set('port', port);
 ```

-1. In your second window, you should now be able to start `server` on port 4000 without any problems.
+1. In your second window, you should now be able to start `server` on port 4000 without any problems using the command `npm start`.
 Open a browser window and go to [http://localhost:4000/](http://localhost:4000/).
 If it's working, you should see a welcome message!

 1. Open `server/routes/index.js` and find line 6 that says: